Saturday, Oct. 25, 2025

 Dale Berry, acclaimed graphic novelist and comic book artist/author of Tales of the Moonlight Cutter, with an introduction to the art forms and an overview of both writing and drawing.

-Dorothy Rice, board member at Sacramento creative writing and literacy non-profit 916 Ink, on resources for young writers and venues where they can publish and present their work.
+Dorothy Rowena Rice, board member at Sacramento creative writing and literacy non-profit 916 Ink, on resources for young writers and venues where they can publish and present their work, whether they're just beginning their journey or are well on their way, and covering multiple genres (including mystery of course!).
+The session will include informal writing exercises designed to help zero in on the stories they want to tell and where they hope to be with their writing in five years (sharing optional!).
 Dorothy is the managing editor at Under the Gum Tree, a reader supported, quarterly literary arts magazine that publishes creative nonfiction and visual art.

 Shea Robinson, a local Sacramento author with more than a decade of writing and workshop experience, presenting on “The Shea Method: Getting Your First Draft Published,” an interactive session where authors of all ages (recommended 13+) will gain valuable insight on what it takes to be a writer and learn the tools needed to take their manuscript from first draft to publication.
 During Robinson’s session, attendees will engage in writing sprints, learn how to review their work as an editor, practice their elevator pitch, and leave with knowledge on indie and traditional publishing.